nansencenter/django-geo-spaas-rest-api/README.md

 ## Functionalities

-For now the API provides read-only functionalities.
+### GeoSPaaS data access

-It provides endpoints to list the following objects stored in a GeoSPaaS database:
+This API provides endpoints to list the following objects stored in a GeoSPaaS database:
   - geographic_locations
   - sources
   - instruments